 Ensuring that your stylus is switched on, tap on your stylus brand to scan for your device.
-When Procreate finds it, the Connect Stylus panel will update with options and readouts specific to your stylus.
+When Procreate finds it, the Connect Stylus panel will update.
+This will show options and readouts specific to your stylus.

 You can assign your favorite functions to your stylus buttons as shortcuts, and track how much battery you have left.
 Options may vary from stylus to stylus.

-Like the Apple Pencil, smart styluses interface with Procreate to dynamically change the opacity and thickness of your brush strokes depending on how hard you press - mimicking the way physical art tools respond to pressure.
+Like the Apple Pencil, smart styluses interact with Procreate to change the opacity and thickness of your brush strokes depending on how hard you press.
+This mimics the way physical art tools respond to pressure.

 Learn how to adjust Procreate’s overall Pressure Curve below.
 You can also edit pressure curves for individual brushes in the Brush Studio.